 Fiverr

-Fiverr is a very intuitive website.
+Fiverr is a very intuitive platform.
 If you’re looking to hire a freelancer for a specific project, you simply search the relevant category and choose the freelancer who best suits your needs.
-If you’re unsure or want to clarify anything, you can message the freelancer to discuss the project in more detail.
+If you’re unsure or want to clarify anything, you can message the freelancer to discuss the project in more detail (I actually recommend doing this instead of just ordering a gig straight away).

 Fiverr also has a very user-friendly app that allows you to manage your work, wherever and whenever you want to.
 The app works well across all types of devices.